 Non-Commercial Driver’s License

+In addition to commercial vehicles and non-commercial vehicles, there are also public passenger vehicles.
 In order to operate a public passenger vehicle, you do not need a CDL, but you need an endorsement on your non-commercial driver’s license.
-Endorsements include:
+There are 11 types of endorsements that correspond to different types of vehicles.
+You can review these endorsements below:

 - A: For activity vehicles such as taxis, motor coaches, service busses, and liveries.